 - If you make employee contributions, you may have some additional options.

-For more information, refer to your retirement plan's handbook, found on our website here, or by contacting our Service Center.
+Please refer to your Defined Benefit Member Handbook found on our website or contact our Service Center.

 MERS Defined Contribution Plan